bigfix/developer.bigfix.com/site/pages/rest-api/api/explorer.md

 {% restapi "/api/explorer/{name}", "PUT", "​Updates the priority of the BigFix Explorer server {name}." %}
 **Request:** This API requires the unique {name} of a BigFix Explorer to be passed as part of the URL and an XML or JSON text describing the priority to assign to that server.
 The preferred BigFix Explorer server is the one with the highest priority value.
+The possible values to set for the priority are integers ranging from 0 to 255.

 **Response:** In case of success, `ok` is returned.